DEFRA/forms-runner/README.md

 - Notify
   - A GOV.UK [notify](https://www.notifications.service.gov.uk) is required
   - For each notification you wish to send, a template must be set up.
 If there are 'personalisations' they must match the configuration

+# Multi-language support

+The runner can support multiple languages, specifically English and Welsh.
+See [multi-language](./docs/multi-language.md) for more information.

 ## Licence